ga4gh/ga4gh-schemas/doc/source/api/api_design.rst

 identifier.
 Multiple identifiers are OR'd together.

 Q: I have an identifier for BRCA1 ``GO:0070531`` how do I query for feature?
-Create an OntologyTerm query
+Create an OntologyTerm query:
 ``{…   {"type": {"id":"http://purl.obolibrary.org/obo/GO_0070531"},  … }``

-The endpoint will respond with features that match on that term
+The endpoint will respond with features that match on that term.

 Q: I only want somatic variant features ``SO:0001777`` how do I limit results?
 Specify featureType
 ``{… {"featureType":"http://purl.obolibrary.org/obo/SO_0001777",  … }``
-The endpoint will respond with features that match on that type
+The endpoint will respond with features that match on that type.

 --------------